angus-c/just/CONTRIBUTING.md

   * Add a section in the general README that duplicates the individual README for your module
 * Tests
   * Write a test for each use case
-  * Include tests for all examples you included in the README
+  * At a minimim, include tests for each example you included in the README
   * Too thorough is better than not thorough enough
 * TypeScript
   * We're in the process of adding typescript defintions (`index.d.ts`) and tests (`index.tests.ts`) for every utility